Central Park Mall in fall in NYC.

 From Grand Central Terminal, head southeast on Metro-North Railroad’s Harlem Line train and get off at Croton Falls; then take a two-mile cab ride.

-Warwick, which is only 1.5 hours away by car — 2.5 hours by train — and is one of the top places for apple picking in New York State.
+Another great day trip from New York City is Warwick, which is only 1.5 hours away by car — 2.5 hours by train — and is one of the top places for apple picking in New York State.

-34. Take in the scenic beauty at Mohonk Mountain House
+31. Take in the scenic beauty at Mohonk Mountain House

 Fun fall getaways from NYC abound.
+One suggestion: the Mohonk Mountain House.

 This New Paltz resort within the Hudson Valley dates back to the 18th century and is one of the most romantic Upstate New York hotels.